-I've been privileged to work with many wonderful companies during my career as a content marketing consultant and writer.
+I've been privileged to work with many wonderful companies during my career as a content marketing writer.
 Some are big brands that you'd recognize instantly, and others, well, a little more obscure.

 But no matter the size or status of each of my client companies, one common thread runs through every project: teamwork.
 Each piece I create is not all me.
 It's not all the client, either.
 It's a collaboration.
 It's a perfect symbiosis.
 It's the melding of the client's knowledge and expertise with my creativity and work artistry.